If your question is not answered here please contact us at our UK office so that we can answer your questions or find someone who can.

 Will income tax be due on dividends?More questions

-What age do I need to be to invest in Oikocredit?More questions
+What age do I need to be to invest in the OISF?More questions

-Is it possible for a charity to invest in Oikocredit?More questions
+Is it possible for a charity to invest in the OISF?More questions

-Yes, investment in Oikocredit is open to individuals, charities and all other types of legal entities.
-If you have questions about making a social investment as a charity, trust, corporate or any other organisation then please contact us at the UK and Ireland office.
+Yes, investment in Oikocredit is open to all organisations and eligible individuals.
+If you have questions about making a social investment as a charity, trust, or any other organisation, then please don't hesitate to contact us at the UK and Ireland office.

 Who do I call if I have a question about my investment?More questions

 Your investment will be a foreign investment in a Dutch registered organisation.
-You should contact the UK office for answers to your questions in the first instance.
-If you should need to contact Oikocredit in the Netherlands, the telephone number is +31 (0)33 422 4040.
+You should contact the Oikocredit UK & Ireland office for answers to your questions in the first instance on +44 (0)208 785 5526/8 or at firstname.lastname@example.org.
+If, for any reason, you feel the need to contact Oikocredit International in the Netherlands, the telephone number is +31 (0)33 422 4040.

-Who are the members of Oikocredit International?More questions
+Who are the shareholder-members of the Oikocredit Co-operative?More questions

-For more information about becoming a member organisation of Oikocredit, please visit our members page on our international website.
+For more information, please visit our members page on our international website.

 Oikocredit began as a faith-based initiative.
 Does that influence your work?More questions